 What’s The Best Steak For The BBQ?

-Beef tenderloin (Beef fillet): by far the most tender, though some argue that it can lack flavour, which is true.
+By far the most tender, though some argue that it can lack flavour, which is true.
 This cut can be very lean and fat = flavour.

 Sirloin tip on the other hand is cut from the hip and is more suited for roasting slow as a roast, not a steak.
-If you do want to try grilling sirloin tip, marinade it well! -even then, the results I find disappointing.
-We do not sell this cut out of our counters at our stores… it just doesn’t perform well.
+If you do want to try grilling sirloin tip, marinade it well!
+Even then, the results I find disappointing.
+We do not sell this cut out of our counters at our stores.
+It just doesn’t perform well.